-Warren Hoffman is the Associate Director of Community Programming for the Center of Jewish Life and Learning at Jewish Federation of Greater Philadelphia.
-Prior to that, he served over five years as the Senior Director of Programming at the Gershman Y where he was named the “next wave” of Jewish culture by the Jewish Exponent.
+Warren Hoffman is the Executive Director of the Association for Jewish Studies.
+Prior to that, he served the Associate Director of Community Programming for the Center of Jewish Life and Learning at Jewish Federation of Greater Philadelphia and worked for over five years as the Senior Director of Programming at the Gershman Y where he was named the “next wave” of Jewish culture by the Jewish Exponent.
 In the world of theater, Warren was the literary manager and dramaturg for Philadelphia Theatre Company and in New York, Hoffman was the Associate Artistic Director of Jewish Repertory Theatre and a writer for TalkinBroadway.com.
 Hoffman holds a Ph.D. in American Literature from the University of California-Santa Cruz.
 He earned rave reviews for his book The Passing Game: Queering Jewish American Culture published by Syracuse University Press.
 His most recent book is The Great White Way: Race and the Broadway Musical.
-Warren is also a playwright and is currently a Core Writer with InterAct Theatre Company.

 Morris Levin is a financial consultant who operates the Philadelphia small business consulting practice Elysian Fields Baseball LLC.
 Morris is on the board of Congregation Shivtei Yeshuron Ezras Israel and active in the synagogue’s revitalization.
 Morris graduated with an MBA from the University of Pennsylvania, and a BA from Oberlin College.

 Nati Passow is a writer, amateur carpenter, urban gardener, and educator living in Philadelphia.
-He is the co-founder and Director of Jewish Farm School and runs Hazon Philadelphia.
+He is the co-founder and Director of Jewish Farm School.
 Nati holds a B.A. in Religion and Environmental Studies from the University of Pennsylvania, and was a recipient of the Joshua Venture Group Fellowship for Jewish Social Entrepreneurs.
 He is currently working with neighbors and amazing volunteers to transform a vacant lot into a thriving permaculture garden and shared green space.

 Ilana Trachtman is the Board Chair for Programming at Temple BZBI in Center City.
 In her professional life she is a documentary filmmaker, producing and directing programs for PBS, HBO Family, ABC-TV, Showtime, Lifetime, Sesame Workshop, Biography, Trio, Discovery, as well as many non-profit organizations.
 Her theatrically released documentary Praying with Lior was filmed here in Philadelphia and received numerous awards; she is currently working on a film about a little-known civil rights protest, one of the earliest examples of Black-Jewish collaboration in the Civil Rights Era.
 Ilana is passionate about creating engaging and dynamic opportunities to participate in Jewish life.